Scientific Name: Poecilotheria metallica

 Common Names: Sapphire Ornamental | Gooty Sapphire Ornamental

 Not for beginners.
-Without a doubt one of the most beautiful tarantulas in the world, the Gooty Sapphire Ornamental Tarantula is still one of the most sought-after species for almost every tarantula hobbyist.
+Without a doubt one of the most beautiful tarantulas in the world, the Sapphire Ornamental Tarantula, sometimes called the Gooty Ornamental (although it’s not actually from Gooty, India) is still one of the most sought-after species for almost every tarantula hobbyist.
 Starting out as boring grey-ish purple slings, females will mature in to a flurry of blues, whites and yellows that keep your eyes glued.
 The males are smaller and aren’t as brightly coloured but still very colourful.
 Mature male Poecilotheria metallica also do not possess tibial hooks/spurs.

 Once females reach full maturity, they will lose some of their vibrant blue, with some areas turning dark grey or even black, but still very beautiful.
 They are great eaters and grow reasonably fast, so try not to overfeed them and spend as much time as possible raising your sapphire sling.
 They also tend to be quite serious about keeping their enclosure tidy.
 We have often witnessed Poecilotheria metallica using the exact same spot over and over when they discard a food bolus or when excavating substrate from their shelters.